-This is a minor tweak that can help boost trust.
+This is a little tweak that can help boost trust.

-After getting an initial round of recommendations – make sure they’re sincere; people can tell if you coerced people to talk about you – you can leave it be and gather more organically.
+After getting an initial round of recommendations – make sure they’re sincere, people can tell if you coerced people to talk about you – you can leave it be and just gather more organically.

 The Lead Magnet Strategy

-We all actively post on LinkedIn, whether it’s to update followers or as a form of lead nurturing (we’ll talk about this in a while) but one of the most influential posts is lead magnets.
+We all actively post on LinkedIn, whether it’s to update followers or as a form lead nurturing (we’ll talk about this in a while) but one of the most effective posts are lead magnets.

-Lead magnets are designed to go viral, but they rely on giving something away to give value to the prospect.
+Lead magnets are designed to go viral, but they rely on giving something away that can give value to the prospect.